Jewish Federation of Greater Philadelphia

 Funding Priorities

-Grant Programs
+Grant Programmes

 Jewish Community Fund (JCF) The Federation's core annual campaign providing general operating support and capacity-building grants to Jewish institutions.
-Grant amounts vary widely based on organizational needs and alignment with priorities.
-Applications open in November with decisions in June for fiscal years running September-August.
+Grant amounts vary widely based on organisational needs and alignment with priorities.
+Applications typically open in November with decisions in June for fiscal years running September-August.
 One-year grants with possibility of one-year renewal.

 Bernard and Etta Weinberg Family Fund One of the Federation's largest restricted endowment funds with over $23 million in assets, having distributed $9.8 million since 2010.
-For FY26, awarded $1,103,000+ to 16 programs.
-Individual grants range from $12,019 to $114,779.
+Recent funding cycle awarded $1,103,000+ to 16 programmes, with individual grants ranging from $12,019 to $114,779.
 Approves funding for up to three years.
-Example grants: Abramson Senior Care HealthCare Management Program ($114,779), LGBTQ+ Elder Initiative ($112,000).
+Example grants: Abramson Senior Care HealthCare Management Programme ($114,779), LGBTQ+ Elder Initiative ($112,000).

 Priority Areas